Cucoriedka27/BiNOry/README.md

 - Add only caluculator with 1 digit input/output
   `1110 1111010010 1111010010 1111010010 1111010010 1110 1111010010 1111010010 1110 1111010010 1111010010 10 10 11110100 11100 11110100 1111010111000 10 10 1110 1111000 1111010111000 10 10 10 10 1110111000`

+# AsmNOry

+A simple asmbly like language for cross compilation to BiNOry